wptrainingteam/learn-wp-content/developer-learning-pathway/the-programming-languages-of-wordpress/03-css.md

 CSS can do a lot more than just change the color and font size of elements.
 It can be used to create complex layouts, animations, and more.

 Like HTML, CSS is used all across a WordPress site.
 The dashboard has its own set core set of CSS to control its look and feel, and everything theme will ship with a custom set of CSS to style the theme elements.
 Plugins that add content to the front end of a site will also use CSS to style that content.

+WordPress also allows you the flexibility to add your own custom CSS, or to use external CSS frameworks, such as Bootstrap or Tailwind.

 ## Where to find more information about CSS
 To learn more about CSS, check out the following resources: